Digimon Fusion: Release

-The series was licensed by Saban Brands for an English language release to air in North America, contracting Studiopolis to dub the series into English and hiring Noam Kaniel (Noam) (who worked on X-Men, Code Lyoko, and Power Rangers) to compose the music for the series.
-The series began airing on Nickelodeon on September 7, 2013, was moved to Nicktoons after three episodes, and later began airing on The CW's Vortexx programming block from January 25, 2014 to September 27, 2014.
+In September 2012, it was announced that Saban Brands had acquired licensing rights to the Digimon brand and secured global rights to localize Digimon Fusion outside Asia, with Marvista Entertainment handling international sales.
+Saban Brands contracted Studiopolis to dub the series into English and hiring Noam Kaniel to compose the music for the series.
+In February 2013, Saban Brands pre-sold the series to Nickelodeon in the United States where it began airing on September 7, 2013, before being moved to Nicktoons after three episodes, and later began airing on The CW's Vortexx programming block from January 25 to September 27, 2014.
 The first season became available for streaming on Netflix starting September 13, 2014, while the second season became available on March 8, 2016.

-In Latin America, the series began being broadcast on Cartoon Network on May 1, 2014.
-Beginning on February 24, 2014, Fusion began airing in the United Kingdom on CITV, the same channel that aired the first three seasons.
-In Canada, YTV, which aired previous installments of the franchise (barring Digimon Data Squad), began airing the series on February 28, 2014, with thirty episodes.
+In the United Kingdom, Saban Brands and Marvista Entertainment pre-sold the series to CITV in October 2013, and secured ITV Studios Global Entertainment as the exclusive UK licensing agent.
+The series premiered on CITV on February 24, 2014.
+YTV began airing the series on February 28, 2014.
 In the Philippines, it began airing on Yey! after the end of Digimon Frontier, but it ended on July 1, 2020 (due to ABS-CBN's franchise renewal controversy).

 Home media

-The series was released on DVD with nineteen volumes by Bandai Visual in Japan from April 22, 2011 to August 24, 2012.
+The series was released on DVD with nineteen volumes by Bandai Visual in Japan from April 22, 2011, to August 24, 2012.
 A DVD box was released on November 22, 2016.
 Part I was released in the US on February 10, 2015, via Cinedigm; Part II was released on March 1, 2016.
 In Australia, the first season was released by Roadshow Entertainment on June 11, 2014.

 Theme songs

-Kousuke Yamashita composed the music for the series.
-A total of three CD soundtracks under the label of Music Code were released in Japan on September 29, 2010, March 23, 2011 and January 18, 2012.
+Kosuke Yamashita composed the music for the series.
+A total of three CD soundtracks under the label of Music Code were released in Japan on September 29, 2010, March 23, 2011, and January 18, 2012.